max4766/webgl_practice/README.md

 ## About the source

-- `src/components/Header.js` : This is the part where Navigationbar compromises using MUI components.

-even if you click the items, it won't redirect to other pages yet it shows the name of what each icon stands for.

-- `src/components/Main.js` : Main page where MainBarChart.js and MainDatasheet.js contents are mingled up in MUI grid component.

-- `src/components/MainBarChart.js` : Barchart.
-Data is defined here.
-It doesn't get data from other servers.

-this shows how recharts UI looks like.

-- `src/components/MainDatasheet.js` : Datasheet.
-As a default, you can add items by click Add button in a combination with adjusting rows input.

-there is no option to save data here.
+- `src/App.js` : all the components are pre-built with `drei` and `fiber`.

+Environment, OrbitControls are possible thanks to drei.

+uploading 3D models are possible thanks to fiber.

+Here, there are no extra components defined in the directory but App.js.

 ## Goal

-The goal of this project was `To swiftly ideate a concept with ready-made components with React and MUI`.
+The goal of this project was `To show a 3D model with a website using webGL but faster and easier`

-this project has taken only less than an hour thought it takes a huge amount of time if you markup without framework and library.
+It was possible because React uses components and drei and fiber are a componented way of three.js.

 ## Learn More